Take Our Depression Screening Tool

 Our Self Check can help you get a better sense of the most common symptoms of depression and the impact they may be having on your life.

 Each question asks about a different symptom and how it has been affecting you over the last two weeks.
 Depression consists of a lot more than sadness, so the questions aren’t only about your mood.
 Depression also affects:

-- How you think (your ability to concentrate or make decisions)
+- How you think (for eg. your ability to concentrate or make decisions)

-- What you think about (thoughts of failure or pessimism about the future)
+- What you think about (for eg. thoughts of failure or pessimism about the future)

-- Your body and behaviour (lack of energy or poor sleep)
+- Your body and behaviour (for eg. lack of energy or poor sleep)

 Your score is :